Ford 5.0 V8 Engine Problems | F150, Mustang

 Timing Chain Issues

-Timing chain and guide noise caused by out-sync timing is an issue with the Ford 5.0.
-This is a common symptom of neglected Ford 5.0L engines with high milages.
+Timing chain and guide noise caused by out-sync timing are issues with the Ford 5.0.
+This is a common symptom of neglected Ford 5.0L engines with high mileage.

-Timing chain issues are common on high mileage Ford Mustangs and F150 with the 5.0 when the owner waited too long between oil changes.
+Timing chain issues are common on high mileage Ford Mustangs and F150s with the 5.0 when the owner waits too long between oil changes.

 Carbon Deposits

 If a top-tier fuel was used, the engine had less carbon build-up.
-On a high-mileage Ford F150 or Ford Mustang, you may notice hesitations and stumble on a cold engine due to carbon build-up.
-Use a fuel treatment additive occasionally to avoid carbon build-up.
+However, on a high-mileage Ford F150 or Mustang, you may notice hesitations and stumble on a cold engine due to carbon build-up.
+To avoid carbon build-up, use a fuel treatment additive occasionally.

 Valve Springs